-Engage in counseling relationships in lieu of formal intervention and treatment.
+- a.
+Engage in counseling relationships in lieu of formal intervention and treatment. - b.
 Attempt to make definitive diagnoses.
-The responsibility for diagnosis shall reside with a licensed evaluator selected or approved by the UHSPRN.

-3. EVALUATION AND TREATMENT

-a.
-In order to avoid further disciplinary action, referred students MUST agree to the following:

-- b.
-To agree to assessment by an appropriate licensed professional. - c.
-To accept referral to the Pharmacist Recovery Network of the Texas Pharmacy Professional Association (TPA-PRN). - d.
-To participate in a formal evaluation as recommended by the TPA-PRN. - e.
-To agree to comply with the recommendations of the TPA-PRN - f.
+The responsibility for diagnosis shall reside with a licensed evaluator selected or approved by the UHSPRN. - 3.
+EVALUATION AND TREATMENT In order to avoid further disciplinary action, referred students MUST agree to the following: - a.
+To agree to assessment by an appropriate licensed professional. - b.
+To accept referral to the Professional Recovery Network of the Texas PharmacyAssociation (TPA-PRN). - c.
+To participate in a formal evaluation as recommended by the TPA-PRN. - d.
+To agree to comply with the recommendations of the TPA-PRN - e.
 To agree to comply with the recommendations of the Texas State Board of Pharmacy, if applicable.